What is an air source heat pump?

 Are there any grants for air source heat pumps?

 There are a number of air source heat pump grants available that can cover a substantial part of the cost of the fitting.
-The main ones are the Energy Company Obligation (ECO) grant, and the Green Homes Grant voucher scheme.
+The main one being the Energy Company Obligation (ECO) grant.

 What are ECO Grants?